influxdata/docs-v2/content/influxdb/cloud-serverless/guides/prototype-evalutation.md

 InfluxDB Cloud Serverless was an upgrade that introduced the InfluxDB 3.0 storage engine to InfluxData’s original InfluxDB Cloud (TSM) multi-tenant solution.
-InfluxDB Cloud utilizes the Time-Structured Merge Tree (TSM) storage engine in which databases were referred to as "buckets".
+InfluxDB Cloud utilizes the Time-Structured Merge Tree (TSM) storage engine in which databases were referred to as _buckets_.
 Cloud Serverless still uses this term.

 InfluxDB Cloud Dedicated has only ever used the InfluxDB 3.0 storage engine.